carambalabs/Foundation/README_TEMPLATES/COCOA_README.md

 <img src="https://github.com/carambalabs/Foundation/raw/master/ASSETS/avatar_rounded.png" width="70" />

+This project is funded and maintained by [Caramba](http://caramba.in).

+We 💛 open source software!
+Check out our other [open source projects](https://github.com/carambalabs/), read our [blog](http://blog.caramba.in) or say :wave: on twitter [@carambalabs](http://twitter.com/carambalabs).

+## Contribute

-[Caramba](http://caramba.in) :heart: Open Source.
-Check out our [open source projects](https://github.com/carambalabs/) and do not hesitate to contribute with them.
-We're looking for developers like you to help us improve the projects we've shared with the community.
+Contributions are welcome :metal: We encourage developers like you to help us improve the projects we've shared with the community.
+Please see the [Contributing Guide](https://github.com/carambalabs/Foundation/blob/master/CONTRIBUTING.md) and the [Code of Conduct](https://github.com/carambalabs/Foundation/blob/master/CONDUCT.md).

-If you're interested in contributing check out our [CONTRIBUTING](https://github.com/carambalabs/Foundation/blob/master/CONTRIBUTING.md) and code of [CONDUCT](https://github.com/carambalabs/Foundation/blob/master/CONDUCT.md) documents.

-Read our [blog](http://blog.caramba.in) or say :wave: on twitter [@carambalabs](http://twitter.com/carambalabs)

 ## License

 XXXXXX is available under the MIT license.
 See the LICENSE file for more info.